Alcohol prohibition in India: Nagaland

 The Nagaland Liquor Total Prohibition Act, 1989 (NLTP Act) banned the sale and consumption of alcohol in 1989.
 Enforcement of the ban is lax and Indian Made Foreign Liquor is readily available.
 Authorities generally turn a blind eye towards illegal sales.
 Reports have stated that some police officials themselves engage in bootlegging.
 The Congress party has termed prohibition a "total failure" and has pleaded for it to be revoked.

 The excise department had earned around ₹600 lakh prior to prohibition.
 It earned about ₹10 lakh annually in NLTP Act related fines as of June 2014.
 The Morung Express estimated that were about 500 illegal liquor bars in Dimapur, the largest city in the state, as of August 2014.
 Alcohol is also smuggled in from neighbouring Assam.

+Madhya Pradesh

+In April 2025, alcohol prohibition was imposed by the state government in nineteen religious places, namely the urban areas of Ujjain, Mandhata, Maheshwar, Mandleshwar, Orchha, Maihar, Chitrakoot, Datia, Panna, Mandla, Multai, Mandsaur and in gram panchayat areas of Salkanpur, Kundalpur, Bandakpur, Barman Kalan, Barman Khurd and Linga.

 States no longer practicing prohibition

 Andhra Pradesh, Haryana, Kerala, Manipur, Mizoram and Tamil Nadu have previously enforced, but later repealed prohibition.

 Andhra Pradesh

 The total prohibition was introduced in Madras State (which included Coastal Andhra and Rayalaseema) when C. Rajagopalachari became Chief Minister in 1952.
 The ban was re-introduced by N. T. Rama Rao in 1994.
 N. Chandrababu Naidu repealed the prohibition in 1997, claiming that it was "not successful or feasible because of the leakages within the state and from across the borders".